Should I File a Restraining Order?

 If you are considering divorcing your spouse because of violence at home, or your spouse has become violent during your divorce proceedings, you are within your rights to file a protective order.
 While some clients fear their spouse will lash out during divorce proceedings, the order will serve as a testament to their character and can help defend you.

 Filing for a Restraining Order in Irvine

 At Sullivan Law & Associates, our attorneys understand that filing for a protective order of any kind is an emotional experience and a hard decision.
 If you’re in need of help, our team is there for you.
-Contact us today to book a free consultation.
+Contact us today to book a consultation.